yuliakyselova/Digital-electronics-1/Labs/project/README.md

 ### Project objectives

-Creating a console for exercise bike with hall sensor, measuring and displaying speed, distance traveled...
+Creating a console for exercise bike with hall sensor, measuring and displaying speed, distance traveled.

 ## Hardware description

-Board used Arty A7-35T...
+Board used Arty A7-35T.

 ## VHDL modules description and simulations